Opening Up a Treasure: The Wild Bunch

 When Pike declares to a drunken Mapache "We want Angel" the General replies "You want Angel, no?
 I'm going to give it to you" and proceeds to cut Angel's throat before him.
 The group's leader, Pike Bishop, has asked for spiritual redemption (Angel), and Mapache complies allowing Pike and his men to become "Avenging Angels" and finish the fight against his village's persecutors for which Angel sacrificed his life.
-A bloody battle ensues, for which the only previous rival for on-screen violence is the opening shootout earlier in the same film.
+A bloody battle ensues: so devastating in fact, the only previous rival for on-screen violence is the opening shootout in the same film.

 Peckinpah acquires real strength from his rock solid story by Walon Green and Roy N. Sickner, the Academy Award nominated screenplay by Walon Green and Sam Peckinpah.
 It draws us into the events as they unfold by closely examining the motives of its characters, which deepen their conflicting and consistently shifting alliances.
 An example of this is when Pike and Dutch argue over the captured Thornton having to work for railroad man Harrigan with Dutch denouncing Thornton's persistent pursuit "Damn that Deke Thornton to Hell!"
 Pike replies "What would you do in his place?
 He gave his word."
 Dutch says sarcastically "Gave his word to a railroad."
 Pike shouts back "It's his WORD!"
 Dutch even louder retorts "That ain't what counts!
 It's who you give it TO!!"

 Sam would go on to explore the theme of loyalty and betrayal in the well crafted but ultimately unsatisfying Pat Garret and Billy The Kid...
 (Its two lead characters are just not distinctive or engaging enough to compel our deep involvement nor is the changing relationship between the two effectively delineated).

 Sam also had a tendency at times to show his favoured characters a little too much adoration which would create a partly self-conscious narrative.
-However, the brilliance of The Wild Bunch would easily overcome these minor weaknesses and its Director's Cut (fortunately exhibited before the director's death at 59 in 1984) remains a very potent example of a filmmaker's artistry, and this artist's most important lasting legacy.
+However, the brilliance of The Wild Bunch would easily overcome these minor weaknesses and its Director's Cut (fortunately exhibited before the director's death at age 59 in 1984) remains a very potent example of a filmmaker's artistry, and this artist's most important lasting legacy.

 How To Best Appreciate This Treasure: